A note on the Tur\'an number of a Berge odd cycle: Proof of Theorems and

-Let $\cH$ be a Berge-$F$-free $r$-graph.
+Let $\cH$ be a Berge-$F$-free $r$-graph on $n$ vertices.
 We say that an edge $uv$ with $u,v\in V(\cH)$ is $t$-heavy if $u,v$ are contained together in exactly $t$ hyperedges.
-First will build a linear subhypergraph $\cH_1$ in a greedy way: if we can find a hyperedge $H$ that does not share an edge with any hyperedge in $\cH_1$, we add $H$ to $\cH_1$, and then repeat this procedure.
+First we will build a linear subhypergraph $\cH_1$ in a greedy way: if we can find a hyperedge $H$ that does not share an edge with any hyperedge in $\cH_1$, we add $H$ to $\cH_1$, and then repeat this procedure.
 By definition, $\cH_1$ is linear.
 Let $\cH_2$ consist of the remaining hyperedges.
+Note that $|\cH|=|\cH_1|+|\cH_2|\le ex_r^{lin}(n,\text{Berge-}F)+|\cH_2|$, and the remainder of the proof is for proving the needed upper bound on $|\cH_2|$.

-We build an auxiliary bipartite graph $\Gamma$ the usual way: let $A$ be the set of hyperedges in $\cH_2$ and $B$ be the set of sub-edges of these hyperedges.
+We build an auxiliary bipartite graph $\Gamma$ in the usual way: let $A$ be the set of hyperedges in $\cH_2$ and $B$ be the set of sub-edges of these hyperedges.
 We connect $a\in A$ to $b\in B$ if $a\supset b$.
-However, we do not choose $M$ arbitrarily.
-Let $M_0$ be a largest matching satisfying the following.
-If $b\in B$ is a 1-heavy edge in $\cH$, then it has only one neighbor $a\in A$.
-In this case we make sure $M_0(a)$ is a 1-heavy edge of $\cH$ (not necessarily $b$, as we have to choose one of possibly multiple 1-heavy sub-edges of $a$).
-Obviously there is a largest matching satisfying this property, as connecting $a$ to something else cannot help increasing the size of $M_0$.
+We will let $M$ be a largest matching in $\Gamma$, however, we do not choose $M$ arbitrarily.
+Let $M_0$ be an arbitrary largest matching in $\Gamma$.
+Let $B'$ be the set of vertices in $B$ that are incident to some edge of $M_0$ and $A_0$ denote the set of vertices in $A$ that are incident to some edge of $M_0$.
+Now a hyperedge $a\in A_0$ contains a sub-edge $M_0(a)$, at least one sub-edge $b_0$ shared with a hyperedge in $\cH_1$, maybe some sub-edges that are matched to some other $a'\in A$, and maybe some other sub-edges $b\in B\setminus B'$.
+We have the option to replace in $M_0$ the edge between $a$ and $M_0(a)$ with any of the edges of $\Gamma$ between $a$ and an unused sub-edge of $a$, to obtain another largest matching.
+We will build a largest matching $M$, that contains the same vertices ($A_0$) from $A$ as $M_0$.